Does your website work for your customers?

 It goes back to making sure your website is centred on what the customer needs.
 In this case, that’s the problem they have that needs solving.
 Let them make the choice based on how your solution fits their needs, rather than trying to drive a sale from the minute they land on the home page.

 Two things high up on any website wishlist are to look good and load fast.
 But getting both is about balance.
 Filling your home page with animations and hi-res images will look stunning, but can take forever to load.
-But on the flip side, having the fastest site in the world with little or no thought put into the design or image content can often make it look very dull.
+But having the fastest site in the world with little or no image content can often make it look very boring.

 It’s about finding the sweet spot between function and form.
-Your users shouldn’t have to wait more than a few seconds for a page to load, but they need something visually engaging as well as useable to have the best experience.
+Your users shouldn’t have to wait more than a couple of seconds for a page to load, but they need something visually engaging as well as useable to have the best experience.

 You don’t just need your information to be easy to find, you also need it to be easy to read.
 Clean, clear fonts are a must, with a high visual contrast between the text and the background.
 Black on white is so much easier to read than orange on yellow, for example.